martinpaljak/GlobalPlatformPro/README.md

 ### Get it now!
 * Download latest pre-built .JAR or .EXE from [release area](https://github.com/martinpaljak/GlobalPlatformPro/releases)
-* Or fetch from github and build it yourself, it is really easy:
+* Or fetch from GitHub and build it yourself, it is really easy:

 ```shell
 git clone https://github.com/martinpaljak/GlobalPlatformPro